chananemaram38/Natural-Energy-Balls-Project/README.md

 4.Ingredients and Preparation Method

-    Ingredients;
+     Ingredients

         1 cup of rolled oats

         1 cup of pitted dates

         2 tablespoons of honey or natural syrup

         2 tablespoons of cocoa powder (unsweetened)

         ½ cup of mixed nuts (almonds, walnuts, or peanuts)

         1 tablespoon of coconut oil

         Optional: a pinch of cinnamon or shredded coconut for coating

      Preparation Steps

        1- Blend the dates and nuts in a food processor until the texture becomes sticky and coarse.

        2- Add oats, honey, cocoa, and coconut oil to the mixture.
 Blend again until all ingredients are well combined.

        3- Shape the mixture into small round balls using your hands.

        4- Roll them in shredded coconut or cocoa powder for an extra coating.

        5- Refrigerate for 30 minutes to firm up the texture.

        6- Store the energy balls in an airtight container for up to one week